Diderot-Language/examples/README.md

 At this point there are different branches with different functionalities;
 work on merging them is ongoing.
+For all of the "svn co" commands below, the password is also "anonsvn".

 The **vis12** branch was created with a [VIS'12](http://ieeevis.org/year/2012/info/call-participation/welcome)